rahulsingh34/study-bud/README.md

 # study-bud

-Building a Discord like clone with Django.
+Building a Discord like clone with Django following Dennis Ivy's course.
-Practicing theme installation.